arjunan-k/Medical_Insurance/README.md

 • Seek insight from the dataset with Exploratory Data Analysis <br>
 • Performed Data Processing, Data Engineering and Feature Transformation to prepare data before modeling <br>
 • Built a model to predict Insurance Cost based on the features <br>
-• Evaluated the model using various Performance Metrics like RMSE, R2, Testing Accuracy, Training Accuracy and MAE <br>
+• Evaluated the model using various Performance Metrics like MSE, MAE, RMSE, RMSLE and R2<br>

 # DATA DESCRIPTION
 1. age: age of primary beneficiary